Curriculum statement for the teaching and learning of Geography

 Sharing work

-Pupils’ work in geography is recorded in geography books and is shared between pupils and staff.
-Occasionally, geography work is shown in assemblies alongside other curricular subjects.
-Learning can be responsibly shared online with parents, by using Tapestry, Microsoft Teams and Purple Mash platforms.
-Work on our whole school Connecting Classrooms project is regularly shared with our partner school in Ethiopia and members of our local cluster schools.
-This has also been shared in local media.
+Pupils’ work in Geography is recorded in Geography books and is shared between pupils and staff.
+Occasionally, Geography work is shown in assemblies alongside other curricular subjects.
+Learning can be responsibly shared online with parents using the Purple Mash platform or via the school Facebook page.

 Children get a chance to work on projects using a range of media, and are able to share their findings using word processing and PowerPoint skills.